 - Class III & IV Compost Facilities.

 Infections Waste Generators and clean hard fill sites are only inspected in response to a complaint or as time permits, as the Ohio EPA only regulates segregation, management, storage, and treatment of Infectious Wastes.

 - Infectious Waste Treatment Facilities (where infectious wastes are treated by chemical means, autoclaving, or incineration).

 - Generators of Infectious Waste Facilities (where infectious wastes are generally stored on-site.)
-These facilities are sub-divided into two groups - Large Generators (those generating more than 50 pounds in a month); and Small Generators (those generating less than 50 pounds in a month).
 Such facilities include hospitals, doctor and dentist offices, tattoo and body piercing establishments, or other places that generate infectious waste as defined in the Ohio EPA regulations.